haroldeustaquio/Machine-Learning/Regression/Water-Temperature-Prediction-CalCOFI/README.md

 ## Dataset

-The dataset used is the **CalCOFI "bottle" dataset**, which includes measurements collected from oceanographic stations in the Pacific Ocean.
+The dataset used is the [CalCOFI "bottle" dataset](https://www.kaggle.com/datasets/sohier/calcofi), which includes measurements collected from oceanographic stations in the Pacific Ocean.
 Key variables include:

 - **T_degC**: Water temperature (target variable)
 - **Salnty**: Water salinity.